Kraigie/nostrum/guides/intro/gateway_intents.md

 Besides an explicit list of atoms, acceptable configuration values are `:all` and `:nonprivileged`.

 Note that intents marked with `*` are **privileged** intents.
 You must enable these intents by visiting the Discord Developer portal.
+Also note that `MESSAGE_CONTENT` is not an event type, but including the `:message_content` intent will change the data received in message-related events.

 Once your bot passes 100 servers Discord will force you to **verify your bot**.
 If you require privileged intents you may need to write additional information on your usage of them.

-Nostrum's default value is `:nonprivileged`, which enables all non-privileged intents.
-This is equivalent to setting the bot's `:intents` option to the above list without the **privileged** intents.
-If you require all intents, including privileged ones, set `intents` to `:all`.
+The `:nonprivileged` option is equivalent to setting the bot's `:intents` to the entirety of the above list except for the **privileged** intents.
+If you require all intents, including privileged ones, set `:intents` to `:all`.

 More information on gateway intents can be found in the [Discord Developer documentation](https://discord.com/developers/docs/topics/gateway#gateway-intents).